xwmx/nb/README.md

 ### Revision History

-Whenever a note is added, edited, or deleted, `notes` automatically commits the change to git transparently in the background.
+Whenever a note is added, modified, or deleted, `notes` automatically commits the change to git transparently in the background.
 You can view the history of the notebook or an individual note with: